Display of bond ETFs generated by DALL-E

 The best bond ETFs for Belgians

 To help us choose the top bond ETFs, we spoke with Tim Nijsmans.
-He's the co-author of "De Hangmatbelegger", a book on passive investing that he wrote alongside Curvo co-founder Yoran.
+He's the co-author of "De hangmatbelegger", a book on ETF investing that he wrote alongside Curvo co-founder Yoran.
 Let's start with an overview of our top bond ETFs:

 ETF Type Region Cost (TER) Size